tatumio/doc/docs/rpc/stellar-rpc-documentation/getLedgersOperations.md

 // Initialize the Tatum SDK for Stellar const tatum = await TatumSDK.init<Stellar>({ network: Network.STELLAR });

-// Define the ledger sequence number and optional parameters (Replace placeholders with actual values) const params = {
+// Define the ledger sequence number and optional parameters (Replace placeholders with actual values and remove redundant) const params = {
     sequence: 'YOUR_LEDGER_SEQUENCE',
     cursor: 'YOUR_CURSOR',